CoreyCorza/Blender-Snap-Rotate-Addon/README.md

 Download zip file from releases and install like any normal addon in Blender

 # Usage:
-- Select the object you want to move rotate
+- Select the object you want to move/rotate
-- Press F or desired shortcut to activate
+- Press F or configured shortcut to activate
 - Select destination